 stable;

-precise enough to guide;
+precise enough to guide the model;

 short enough to stay readable.

-Above all, it should help Codex understand trade-offs.
+Most importantly, it should help Codex understand trade-offs.

 Conclusion

+Its main value is not generating more code.
 Its real value is helping Codex understand the product you are actually trying to build.